-Understanding omniscient point of view What is point of view?
+What is point of view?
 (POV) Point of view (sometimes incorrectly called viewpoint – I’ll explain this later) is simply defined as the perspective of who is telling a story.
 It relates to how much access to knowledge of the story and characters the narrator has.
 The point of view you choose affects the boundaries […]

 Filter words are excess words that put a barrier (filter) between the reader and what a character is experiencing.
 They do this by placing the character in the central spotlight, instead of the experience.

-How To Find a Publisher or Agent Is it an editor’s job to help a client get published after the editing process?
+Is it an editor’s job to help a client get published after the editing process?
 The answer is no. While I do provide a submission and back cover blurb review service – if I’ve edited your book – it’s not an editor’s role to research publishers or agents for clients.
 This is the legwork every […]

-What is a modifier error?
 Let’s look at these tricky grammar errors and how to avoid them Some of these terms might sound odd, but they belong to real grammatical errors, sometimes the result of which can be quite amusing, if not confusing.
 But once you learn what the errors are and how they work, they’re easy enough to spot […]

 Semicolons – the most misunderstood punctuation mark Confusion is common If you don’t know how to use a semicolon, you’re not alone.
 Love them or hate them, some writers regularly confuse semicolons with commas, most likely because they’ve never been taught the correct usage.
 The wonderful (I love its elegant little tail) semicolon has only three […]

-Dialogue punctuation made simple Dialogue punctuation is an area of fiction writing that often baffles new and experienced authors alike.
+Dialogue punctuation is an area of fiction writing that often baffles new and experienced authors alike.
 Here you will find simple explanations on how to punctuate and lay out your dialogue, plus the difference between direct dialogue, indirect dialogue and internal dialogue.
 ‘Single’ or “double” quote marks?
-Single and double quotes […]
+Single and double quotes (quotation marks) vary from […]